vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 * pratiloina caste, 57, 171; called of, 723; when came to be lookod

-antyāvasayin, 70; description of . upon as avatūra of Viṣnu, 720-722.
+antyāvasayin, 70; description of . upon as avatūra of Viṣṇu, 720-722.

 hamlot of, 81; included among Buddhism, causes of disappearanco